Val Chmerkovskiy Posts ‘Sexy’ Pic With Wife Jenna Johnson As They Swim With The Pigs In The Bahamas

 Val Chmerkovskiy and Jenna Johnson have been sharing sizzling photos from their Bahamas vacation, but their latest snaps take the cake.
 During their recent holiday trip, the Dancing with the Stars couple shared the water with a massive pig, and they took the opportunity to pose for photos as they fed the animal a snack.

-In the caption to the post, Val joked that the encounter with the pig looks “ways sexier” on Instagram than it does in real life.
-The mirrorball champ also included the hashtag #fyrefestival, in reface to the infamous fraudulent music festival that rocked the region three years ago.
+In the caption to the post, Val joked that the encounter with the pig looks “way sexier” on Instagram than it does in real life.
+The mirrorball champ also included the hashtag “#fyrefestival,” in reference to the infamous fraudulent music festival that rocked the region three years ago.

 In the comments section to the post, some fans remarked that anything Val and Jenna do is sexy.